Level 1 Stroke Center

 - If your doctor prescribes medication, stick to the regimen.
 Even if you feel fine, continue to take your medication exactly as prescribed.

 - Don’t smoke.
 Tobacco speeds up the development of arteriosclerosis, which can lead to a heart attack or stroke.

 - Millions who think they’re healthy are actually prehypertensive and should act to prevent full-blown high blood pressure.

 - People over age 50... with a top number of 140 or more should be treated regardless of their bottom number.

 - Two (or more) drugs are better... for most people with 140/90 pressure or higher.
 For most, one drug should be a diuretic.

-- Doctors should treat more aggressively: 1/3 of people with hypertension don’t know it; 2/3 of those diagnosed don’t have it controlled.
+- Doctors should treat more aggressively: one-third of people with hypertension don’t know it; two-thirds of those diagnosed don’t have it controlled.

 - Common signs include nervousness, sweating, trouble sleeping.
 Wrong.
 High blood pressure has no symptoms.
 The only way to know if you have it is to check it.

 - Stress gives everyone high blood pressure.
 It’s just a fact of life.
 Stress can increase your risk so check your blood pressure often.
 People with uncontrolled hypertension have a much greater risk of heart disease, heart failure and stroke.

 - When I visit the doctor, my blood pressure is high.
 I'm sure it’s OK at home.
 Some people have higher pressure in a doctor’s office due to nervousness.
 Home monitoring can help your doctor measure your true pressure.
 Never ignore several high readings.